bmegli/hardware-depth-to-point-cloud/README.md

 ### IDE (recommended)

 For static linking of HD2PC
-- copy `hd2pc.h` and `hd2pc.c` to your project and add them in your favourite IDE
+- copy `hdu.h` and `hdu.c` to your project and add them in your favourite IDE

 For dynamic linking of HD2PC:
-- place `hd2pc.h` where compiler can find it (e.g. `make install` for `/usr/local/include/hd2pc.h`)
+- place `hdu.h` where compiler can find it (e.g. `make install` for `/usr/local/include/hdu.h`)
-- place `libhd2pc.so` where linker can find it (e.g. `make install` for `/usr/local/lib/libhd2pc.so`)
+- place `libhdu.so` where linker can find it (e.g. `make install` for `/usr/local/lib/libhdu.so`)
 - make sure `/usr/local/...` is considered for libraries
-- add `hd2pc` to linked libraries in IDE project configuration
+- add `hdu` to linked libraries in IDE project configuration
-- make sure `libhd2pc.so` is reachable to you program at runtime (e.g. set `LD_LIBRARIES_PATH`)
+- make sure `libhdu.so` is reachable to you program at runtime (e.g. set `LD_LIBRARIES_PATH`)

 ### CMake

-Assuming directory structure with HD2PC as `hardware-depth-to-point-cloud` subdirectory (or git submodule) of your project.
+Assuming directory structure with HDU as `hardware-depth-unprojector` subdirectory (or git submodule) of your project.

 ```
 your-project
 │   main.cpp
 │   CMakeLists.txt
 │
-└───hardware-depth-to-point-cloud
+└───hardware-depth-unprojector
-│   │   hd2pc.h
+│   │   hdu.h
-│   │   hd2pc.c
+│   │   hdu.c
 │   │   CMakeLists.txt
 ```